 All EDAM Market Participants will be subject to the provisions of Section 37 except for Section 37.2 and Section 37.4 to the extent it applies to Maintenance Outages.

-33.38 Market Monitoring
+33.38 Market Monitoring in EDAM

 The CAISO Department of Market Monitoring is the market monitor for the EDAM and holds the same duties towards the EDAM as it holds under Appendix P, Section 5 towards the other CAISO Markets.
 Any referral to FERC of a potential Market Violation or market design flaw will be made under the procedures established in Appendix P, Section 11 and Appendix P, Section 12, respectively.
 The obligations the CAISO holds towards the Department of Market Monitoring under Appendix P, Sections 3 and 4 apply equally to the Department of Market Monitoring in its role as market monitor for the EDAM.